ARDVARC/ARDVARC/README.md

 - When creating a new computational capability (rotation matrix, least squares estimator, filtering, etc.) please make a completely new
 function properly named to make re-use easier in the future. **If you think someone might use it somewhere else make it a function!**
 - Try to comment, we will be going over each others code frequently and it can be hard to follow otherwise.
+- Communicate what you are working on to avoid conflicts
+- Don't complete other people's PRs
+- Dont resolve other peoples comments
+- Small, refined, and often changes are better

 ## Vector and Frame Naming Convention
 #### Vectors